Bamboo: Philippines

 In Philippine mythology, one of the more famous creation accounts tells of the first man Malakás ("Strong") and the first woman Maganda ("Beautiful") each emerging from one half of a split bamboo stem on an island formed after the battle between Sky and Ocean.

 Vietnam

 Attributions of character

 Bamboo plays an important part of the culture of Vietnam.
 Bamboo symbolizes the spirit of Vovinam (a Vietnamese martial arts): cương nhu phối triển (coordination between hard and soft (martial arts)).
 Bamboo also symbolizes the Vietnamese hometown and Vietnamese soul: the gentlemanlike, straightforwardness, hard working, optimism, unity, and adaptability.
 A Vietnamese proverb says, "Tre già, măng mọc" (When the bamboo is old, the bamboo sprouts appear), the meaning being Vietnam will never be annihilated; if the previous generation dies, the children take their place.
-Therefore, the Vietnam nation and Vietnamese value will be maintained and developed eternally.
+Therefore, the Vietnamese nation and Vietnamese values will be maintained and developed eternally.
 Traditional Vietnamese villages are surrounded by thick bamboo hedges (lũy tre).

 During Ngô Đình Diệm's presidency, bamboo was the national symbol of South Vietnam, it was featured on the national coat of arms, presidential standard, and South Vietnamese đồng coins at the time.